-Condition: 1.
-Stallion owner/manager to provide the Society with a copy of the current negative BEVA Laboratory Certificate, 2021 Season swab certificate.
-Please request your vet to collect a standard set of stallion swabs as per the International (HBLB) Codes of Practice 2021 recommendations (https://codes.hblb.org.uk/downloads/2021/CEM.pdf) that are submitted to a BEVA approved laboratory for bacterial culture or PCR testing.
+Certificate,2022 Season swab certificate.
+Please request your vet to collect a standard set of stallion swabs as per the International (HBLB) Codes of Practice 2022 recommendations (https://codes.hblb.org.uk/downloads/2022/CEM.pdf) that are submitted to a BEVA approved laboratory for bacterial culture or PCR testing.
 (Swabs must be sent to the SHS office before the first covering of the season (2022) –Grants will not be paid out without evidence of the swab)

 The Stallion owner/manager must also supply up-to-date contact details, plus information and a photograph of their stallion for publication in the Suffolk Horse Magazine, on the Society’s website and in the Stallion Booklet.
 Failure to comply will result in the SHS not paying the grant.

 Note: A stallion that has already sired more than 10 breeding progenies (fillies or licenced colts) is eligible only to

 reduced grant of £175.00.

 Stallion – Offspring Reported Births Grant or foetus.

 The society will pay out the following grants when a foal is registered (Based on SPARKS individual Mare Sheets at

 the beginning of 2021 Covering Season – 1st January 2022 as can be subject to change)

 - The owner of the dam must report the birth of foal/ or aborted foetus to the SHS within seven

 (Confirmation must be received from a Veterinary Surgeon to the SHS to confirm the foetus was over 120 day gestation – without this information a grant will not be paid.)